 Polyurethane roof systems are chemically inert.
 They are odorless, resist attack by either mildew or fungi and have no nutritive value.

 While sprayed polyurethane insulation is very lightweight.
 It is strong and will not pack down or sag.

-It has the ability to withstand a structure's normal expansion and contraction without affecting the ability to keep the structure protected from the outside elements.
+It can withstand a structure’s normal expansion and contraction without affecting the ability to keep the structure protected from the outside elements.

 A polyurethane roof system can be applied in a relatively short period of time with little or no disruption of building operations by our experienced and qualified roofing crew.